-Below are some tax considerations that people with ALS should keep in mind, along with ways to potentially decrease your tax burden.
+Below are some tax considerations that people living with ALS should keep in mind, along with ways to potentially decrease your tax burden.

-Medical expenses can include almost anything related to your medical care, including transportation costs to and from appointments, prescription drug costs, buying or renting medical equipment, nontraditional medical care, and mental health expenses.
+Medical expenses can include almost anything related to your medical care, including transportation costs to and from appointments, prescription drug costs, the purchase or rental of medical equipment, nontraditional medical care and mental health expenses.

 Note that the deductions only cover your unreimbursed out-of-pocket expenses.
-You can’t deduct the portion of your medical bill that is paid for by your insurance policy, for instance.
+For instance, you can’t deduct the portion of your medical bill that’s paid for by your insurance policy.
 And it only includes payments, not bills; if you have unpaid bills, you can’t deduct them until they’re paid.

 Employment Taxes for In-Home Caregivers

-If you hire someone to provide in-home care – whether it be a private nurse, a housekeeper, or any other kind of paid caregiver – you may be responsible for their payroll taxes.
+If you hire someone to provide in-home care – whether it be a private nurse, a housekeeper or any other kind of paid caregiver – you may be responsible for their payroll taxes.

-If the caregiver is an independent contractor, you do not have to withhold any taxes from their pay.
-Someone is considered an independent contractor if they are able to decide when and where the work is performed, if they provide their own equipment, or if they have the flexibility to outsource work to another caregiver.
+If the caregiver is an independent contractor, you don’t have to withhold any taxes from their pay.
+Someone is considered an independent contractor if they’re able to decide when and where the work is performed, if they provide their own equipment or if they have the flexibility to outsource work to another caregiver.

 Other Tax Considerations